-Dissolvable stitches are routinely used.
-They will dissolve or fall out in about 3-4 weeks.
-We will take out any non-dissolved stitches that seal the wound after about 3 to 4 weeks.
-We may arrange for this to be done by a community nurse.
+We will take out any clips or non-dissolving stitches that seal the wound after about 10 days.
+If you have left hospital before this time, we will arrange for this to be done by a community nurse.

 Personal hygiene